 Photographing wildlife is exhilarating as it means spending time with diverse, colorful creatures in some of the wildest and most beautiful parts of our planet.
-But it’s also challenging, and takes time, patience, and skill – a great photo can easily escape you.
+But it’s also challenging – it takes time, patience, and skill – and without the right mindset, great photo can easily escape you.
 Here are some simple tips for taking wildlife photos that will stand out.

 A bit of knowledge goes a long way in wildlife photography.
 The more you understand about the creatures you’re trying to photograph, the better your pictures are likely to be.